Invertrossachs - A History

 - Mention Invertrossachs, and one of the first things that springs to mind is….midges.
 From mid-May to mid-September these little blighters can be a bit troublesome.
 Periodic references to them in various minutes testify to their unwelcome presence but unfortunately the combination of woodland, grassland, bracken, water and the weather conditions provide ideal breeding conditions and habitat.
 It is one of the few things we have no control over.
 Midges, as they say, go with the territory.

-- From the mid eighties through to the early noughties the Loch Venachar Users Association, comprising all those who had a water frontage or an involvement in activities on the loch, took on the mantle as unofficial guardians of the loch.
+- From the mid eighties through to the early noughties the Loch Venachar Users Association, comprising all those who had a water frontage or an involvement in activities on the loch, took on the mantle as guardians of the loch.
 It managed and monitored those who used the loch and it’s environs and took to task anyone responsible for upsetting the equilibrium of the status quo.
 It was a body not to be taken lightly.
 David Vass represented the Districts at these meetings; the feeling was that the Scouts were tolerated rather than encouraged.
-With the creation of the National Park, this body became redundant and slipped into obscurity.
+With the creation of the National Park, and the Right to Roam legislation, this body became less influential and although still in existence today, the scouts have no involvement and virtually no dealings with this organisation.

 - The site has been part of the Loch Lomond and Trossachs National Park since 2002 – a good selling point for visiting groups, but the Park Authority can be a bit bureaucratic when considering new developments.
 For example, when the plans for the new shower block were prepared, it involved the felling of half a dozen mature trees.
 Planning permission was granted on the understanding that we would plant 6 saplings to replace those felled.
 The irony was that, at that precise time, the Estate was harvesting 6000 tonnes of timber a mere 500 metres up the hillside!)